TonyPhipps/SIEM/Threat-Hunting.md

 Other benefits of threat hunting are:
 - Identification of gaps in visibility necessary to detect and respond to a specific attacker TTP.
 - Identification of gaps in detection.
-- Development of new monitoring use cases and detection analytics.
+- Development of new monitoring Playbooks and detection analytics.
 - Uncovering new threats and TTPs that feedback to the threat intelligence process.
 - Recommendations on new preventive measures.